zigasancin/wordpress-optimization-toolbox/plugins/wp-optimize/readme.txt

 == Installation ==

-There are 3 different ways to install WP-Optimize, as with any other wordpress.org plugin.
+There are 3 different ways to install WP-Optimize Cache, as with any other wordpress.org plugin.

 = Using the WordPress dashboard =